AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/selecting-the-account.md

 When clicking on the [!UICONTROL Observation for Adobe Commerce] icon, the [!DNL Observation for Adobe Commerce] nerdlet will open.

 1. Click on the **Select an account** dropdown.
 If you do not see the **Select an account** dropdown, you may not have access.
-Request it [here](https://adobe.sharepoint.com/sites/MG/it/IT%20Services%20Wiki/Requesting%20access%20to%20Magento%20Commerce%20New%20Relic.aspx):
+Click [here](https://adobe.sharepoint.com/sites/MG/it/IT%20Services%20Wiki/Requesting%20access%20to%20Magento%20Commerce%20New%20Relic.aspx) to request access.

     ![Select an account](../../assets/tools/observation-for-adobe-commerce/start-using-1.jpeg)